 Provost's Fellowship, College of Arts & Sciences, George Mason University, 1994-1995 and 1996-1997.

-“Digital Literacy” (SIS/INTS 249), Spring 2022.
+“Digital Literacy” (SIS/INTS 249), Spring 2022 and 2023.
 An active-learning, experiential course exploring theories of digital literacy and culture and introducing diverse social, artistic, theoretical, and cultural practices that characterize today's digital domains and virtual environments.

 “CHSS Learning Community 101.”
 (CHSS 100), Fall 2021.
 A discussion-based learning community course designed specifically for first-year students developed to help first-year students develop college success skills.

-“Introduction to the Bachelor of Individualized Studies” (BIS 300), Spring 2003 and Fall 2004.
+“Introduction to the Bachelor of Individualized Studies” (BIS 300), Fall 2023, Spring 2003, and Fall 2004.
 A course for returning adult students to explore the theoretical approaches and practical applications of interdisciplinarity, as students develop their own BIS degree programs shaped by an understanding of adult education theory.